-Truth and Janey - Erupts!
+Truth And Janey - Erupts!
 CD.
 Truth and Janey erupt with absolutely crushing live recordings from 1976 by one of the midwest's heaviest power trio of all time!!!
 This features material taken from their previously released double LP from the early 90s on compact disc for the first time!
 Tune in and hear Billylee Janey take his '64 Gibson Firebird to new heights of heavy wailing godlyness!!!!
 A raw, loud, screaming guitar trip back in time to 1976!
 Re-packaged for the Vintage (Rockadrome) label with new artwork and booklet containing an interview with guitarist Billylee Janey!
-Over 70 minutes of heavy jams!
+Over 70 minutes of heavy jams! (sealed)

 - No Rest for the Wicked